- The Best AR Twist Rate for most barrels is 1:7

 Now, What Exactly Do The Barrel Twist Numbers Mean?

-To the uneducated twist rates can seem as complex and technically confusing as a schematic diagram for the mars rover, but in reality, it is a pretty simple formula.
-Simply put, the twist rate of a barrel refers to how many times the slug will spin for every inch of barrel length.
+To a beginner, the best AR twist rates can seem as complex and technically confusing as a schematic diagram for the Mars rover, but in reality, it is a pretty simple formula.
+The twist rate of a barrel refers to how many times the slug will spin for every inch of barrel length.
 For example, a 1:7 rate of twist will cause the bullet to rotate one time for every 7 inches of barrel length.
-To make the math easy, this means a bullet will rotate three times as it travels down a 21-inch barrel with a 1:7 twist rate (21/7=3).
-Likewise, a barrel with a 1:8 twist rate will spin the bullet twice as it travels down a 16-inch barrel.
-Easy, right?

 1:12 Twist